tcosmo/simcqca/README.md

-# What is SimCQCA

 <p align="center">
 <img src="https://github.com/tcosmo/simcqca/blob/master/base_conversion.png?raw=true" align="center" width="50%" style="text-align:center" alt="The Collatz process embeds a base conversion algorithm"></img>
 <br/>
 <strong>The Collatz process embeds a base conversion algorithm.</strong>
 </p>

+# What is SimCQCA

 `simcqca` is a simulator for the 2D Collatz Quasi Cellular Automaton.
-Please refer to the paper and the following [Example section](#examples) for more details: ...
+Please refer to the paper and the following [Example section](#examples) for more details and explanations about the above image: ...

 # Build SimCQCA